 Q: Who is at risk for ovarian cancer?

-Some risk factors are out of a woman's control and some risk factors are lifestyle choices, which can be controlled.
+Some risk factors are out of a woman's control while other risk factors are lifestyle choices, which can be controlled.
 Here are some of the possible risks for ovarian cancer:

 Having two or more close relatives (mother or sister) who have had ovarian or breast cancer

 Never having been pregnant

 Having used talcum powder on the genital area in the past

 Q: What can a woman do to decrease her risk of ovarian cancer?

 A: Every woman should know about her risk factors for ovarian cancer.
 Some cannot be changed, such as family history and age, but others can be.
 For instance, taking these actions may decrease a woman's risk: